aram-p/uom-calendar/README.md

-# UoM-calendar
+The University of Manchester Publish timetable event titles include the unit code instead of the unit name (annoying).

-The University of Manchester Publish timetable event titles include the course code but not the course name... annoying.
+This is a simple layer between the `.ics` file from from Publish and your calendar of choice that makes the events a little more readable.

-This is a simple layer between the `.ics` file from UoM and your calendar of choice that replaces the course code with the course title.
-Course details (name, code) are hardcoded so dm me or open an issue if you'd like to push to the array.
+To use, in your calendar, prepend `https://uom-calendar.vercel.app/format?=` to the active `.ics` url like this: `https://uom-calendar.vercel.app/format?=YOUR_ICS_URL.ics`

-To use, in your calendar, simply prepend `https://uom-calendar.vercel.app/format?=` to the active UoM `.ics` url like this: `https://uom-calendar.vercel.app/format?=YOUR_ICS_URL.ics`
+To get the original `.ics` URL go to https://timetables.manchester.ac.uk/ and press Subscribe > More.